esthleej/gatsby-starter-photo-gallery/README.md

 # 🏙 Gatsby Starter Photo Gallery

-A simple photo gallery starter using Gatsby and Contentful.
+A simple responsive photo gallery starter using Gatsby and Contentful.

 Here is the live **[demo](https://gatsby-starter-photo-gallery.netlify.app/)**.